brandur/sorg/content/fragments-drafts/tech-recruiters.md

 interested right now."

-But at some point (my estimate is about five years ago), the ethics of the technical recruiting profession took a sudden, hard turn to the south.
+But at some point (my estimate is about five years ago), the ethics of the profession took a sudden, hard turn to the south.
 Signs became apparent that emails were no longer sent by hand, but rather by automated mass-mailing systems.
 Some of them were obvious like the occasional failed template render (`"Hi ${firstName}!
-I noticed that you worked at ${lastCompany} and are interested in ${topic} ..."`).
+I noticed that you worked at ${lastCompany} and are interested in ${topic}
+..."`).
 Others were less so, like that subsequent follow ups would have a noticeable schedule that could be timed to the minute (second email three days later, third email at one week, fourth at two weeks).
 Just like the spam that was ubiquitous before Gmail [1], there was never an opt in, never a disclaimer as to the automated nature of the message, and never an unsubscribe link.

 Beyond that, I started to notice that my personal information was being shared around in the same system(s)